Learn to Lawn Bowl at MacKenzie Lawn Bowls Club

 Learning Lawn Bowling at Our Open House Event

-Once a year we have an Open House in May during which the public is invited to come and give lawn bowls a try.
-Because of the pandemic crisis, large gatherings of this sort are not allowed now.
-We look forward to the time when we can resume this big recruitment day with free pizza and beverages.
+We have had an Open House in May during which the public is invited to come and give lawn bowls a try.
+Currently we are not having this event.
 In the meantime, contact us by phone to arrange free lessons.